unplugin/unplugin-vue-components/README.md

   // filters for transforming targets
   include: [/\.vue$/, /\.vue\?vue/],
+  // If want to exclude file in `components.d.ts`, please use globs
   exclude: [/[\\/]node_modules[\\/]/, /[\\/]\.git[\\/]/, /[\\/]\.nuxt[\\/]/],

   // Vue version of project.
 It will detect automatically if not specified.